muratk3n/thirdwave/en/tweets/2020/week23c.md

 ---

-"@ThisGuyGetsLit

-Hey guys.
-President and CEO of Antifa here.
-I tried to change our name to avoid the presidents classification as a terrorist group, but the name I chose was al-Nusra Front and then the CIA immediately gave us 500 BGM-TOW antitank missiles and 2 Bearcats.
-I regret the error"

-*2020-05-31 22:05:1*

----

 "@H2Bjorn

-Fathi Birol said, '...We are not talking about the clean electricity transitions, we are talking about the clean energy transitions.
+Fatih Birol said, '...We are not talking about the clean electricity transitions, we are talking about the clean energy transitions.
 Hence, investment in hydrogen, carbon capture, and storage will be critically important'"